-When we examine the issues of sexual assault, it’s important to consider consent.
-What it means to give consent is integral to discussions on sexual assault and healthy sexuality, and far more education on consent is needed to create a positive social change.
+It’s important to consider consent.
+What it means to give consent is integral to discussions on sexual assault and healthy sexuality, and beyond that, every day situations require consent.

-Everyone has the right to sexuality without violence and coercion, and much contemporary discourse on consent is beginning to focus on enthusiastic consent as a positive step.
+Everyone has the right to existing, including sexuality without violence and coercion, and much contemporary discourse on consent is beginning to focus on enthusiastic consent as a positive step.

 Consent is a mutual verbal, physical, and emotional agreement that happens without manipulation, threats, or head games.
 Consent is a whole body experience.
 It is not just a verbal “yes” or “no” – it involves paying attention to your partner as a person and checking in with physical and emotional cues as well.
 Consent is also mutual (both people have to agree) and must be continuous.
 You can stop at any time, you can change your mind, and just because you said yes to one thing doesn’t mean you have consented to anything else.

 While previously many people have thought about consent as the absence of saying ‘no’, this emphasis is outdated – and, many experts suggest, dangerous.
 When we define consent in terms of someone’s ability to say no, we set parameters that do not include people who are unable to say no for whatever reason

 Their inability to say no is not the same as consent.
 Which is why many are turning towards the idea of enthusiastic consent – which means getting a positive and definitive YES as opposed to a no – as a more sex-positive, inclusive and healthy definition.

 The idea of enthusiastic consent advocates for enthusiastic agreement to sexual activity, as opposed to passive agreement the concept also requires that consent be given to each sexual activity, meaning that saying yes to one thing does not mean consent to another.